 Before placing your child in the bath, check the water temperature with the inside

 of your wrist.
 The water should feel warm, not hot.

 Don't use tablecloths around small children.
 They can pull the cloth and cause hot

 How can I help my child live with a second-degree burn?

-Your child may need to see his or her provider often to check and treat the burn.
+Your child may need to see their provider often to check and treat the burn.
+As the

-As the burn heals, the area will be itchy.
-Apply cream as instructed by your child's
+burn heals, the area will be itchy.
+Apply cream as instructed by your child's healthcare

-healthcare provider.
+provider.
 Make sure your child's nails are cut short.
-Protect the area
+Protect the area from sunlight.